O Q

 Subgenus Thea; Section Thea; Series Sinensis.
 A small tree 3-5 m tall.
 Leaves coriaceous, thick and crisp, elliptic, 16-20 cm long x 6.6-8 cm wide, apices caudate.
 Flowers terminal or axillary, white, 4.5-5.7 cm across with 11 petals.
 Fruit green and egg-plant purple.
 Distributed: Yunnan Province, China.

 Subgenus Camellia; Section Tuberculata.
 A shrub 3-5 m tall, bark smooth yellowish brown.
-Leaves coriaceous, subovate to elliptic, 9-13 cm long x 3-5 cm wide, margins serrate.
+Leaves coriaceous, subovate to ellitic, 9-13 cm long x 3-5 cm wide, margins serrate.
 Flowers solitary, subsessile, white, becoming reddish as flower ages, 5-6 cm across with 6-7 broadly-ovate petals.
-Distribution: Yunnan and Guizhou Provinces, China.
+Distributed in Yunnan and Guizhou Provinces, China.

 Camellia quinquebracteata Chang & Ye (1985).